tacoinfra/dev.tezos.com/src/content/getting-started-2.md

 ---
 type: getting-started
 priority: 2
-title: Learn a smart contracts programming language
+title: Learn a smart contract programming language
 description: Choose one of the high-level languages to program in.
 languages:
   - title: Michelson